 Hosted by Creative Carbon Scotland (the national charity for environmental sustainability in culture) in collaboration with Staging Change (a new network of theatre-makers committed to greening the industry), the winning artist / company and winning venue will be awarded £100 to help implement their green idea and will be featured on the Creative Carbon Scotland website.

-Ideas should relate to productions or practices taking place at the Edinburgh Festival Fringe, but do not need to be implemented during the 2019 festival or already be in progress at the point of submission: this award rewards the idea.
+Ideas should relate to productions or practices taking place at the Edinburgh Festival Fringe, but do not need to be implemented during that year's festival or already be in progress at the point of submission: this award rewards the idea.

-Winning ideas were selected by a judging panel made up of representatives from Creative Carbon Scotland and Staging Change.
+Winning ideas are selected by a judging panel made up of representatives from Creative Carbon Scotland and Staging Change.

 More information and the application form can be found on the Creative Carbon Scotland website.